 We currently expect to use cash on hand, cash flows from operations, and refinancing of our third party debt to fund our most significant cash outlays, including debt service requirements and capital expenditures, in the next twelve months and beyond, and expect such sources to be sufficient to fund our requirements over that time and beyond.
-In past years, our cash flows from operations and cash on hand have been sufficient to fund interest obligations (\$894.5 million and \$870.4 million in 2015 and 2016, respectively) and significant capital expenditures (\$724.4 million and \$714.6 million in 2015 and 2016, respectively).
-Our total capital expenditures are expected to range from \$500 million to \$550 million in 2017, \$400 million to \$475 million in 2018 and \$400 million to \$500 million in 2019.
+In past years, our cash flows from operations and cash on hand have been sufficient to fund interest obligations (\$894.5 million and \$870.4 million in 2015 and 2016, respectively) and significant capital expenditures (\$724.4 million and \$714.6 million in 2015 and 2016, respectively) and significant capital expenditures (\$724.4 million and \$714.6 million in 2018 and \$400 million to \$500 million in 2019.
 However, an inability to generate sufficient cash flow to satisfy our debt service obligations or to refinance our obligations on commercially reasonable terms would have an adverse effect on our business, financial position, results of operations and cash flows, as well as on our and our subsidiaries' ability to satisfy their obligations in respect of their respective debt.
 We have a substantial amount of indebtedness, which may adversely affect our cash flow and our ability to operate our business, remain in compliance with debt covenants, and make payments on our indebtedness.
 We also continually evaluate ways to simplify our capital structure and opportunistically extend our maturities and reduce our costs of debt.
 In addition, we may from time to time retain any future earnings or use cash to purchase, repay, redeem or retire any of our outstanding debt securities in privately negotiated or open market transactions, by tender offer or otherwise.